-i.
+- i.
 In the event that suspected historic artifacts, cultural artifacts, or objects of suspected archaeological value are discovered during site excavation, grading or other forms of site development/construction, all work on site shall stop immediately.
-This applies to all development

-- activities that involve excavation regardless of exemption from permit requirements outlined in PMC 21.14.190. - ii.
+This applies to all development activities that involve excavation regardless of exemption from permit requirements outlined in PMC 21.14.190. - ii.
 The property owner/developer shall notify the City, the State Department of Archaeology and Historic Preservation (DAHP), the Puyallup Tribe of Indians, and the Muckleshoot Indian Tribe of any such findings.
 In these cases, the property owner/developer shall be required to provide for a site inspection and evaluation by a professional archaeologist or historic preservation professional, as applicable, in coordination with the state and/or affected tribes. - iii.
-The project applicant and/or contractor may be required to complete an Inadvertent Discovery Plan (IDP), to the approval of the city, WA State Department of Archeology and Historic Preservation and affected Tribal governments.
+The project applicant has provided a site investigation by a licensed archeologist, report available on file.
+The project applicant and/or contractor will be required to complete an Inadvertent Discovery Plan (IDP), to the approval of the city, WA State Department of Archeology and Historic Preservation and affected Tribal governments.
 The IDP shall be completed in a form supplied by the Department and shall be completed prior to issuance of the civil permit for the site.